am529000/FamilyTree/README.md

-a = generation in tree
+A = generation in tree (ex.
+5, 4, 3, 2...)
-b = generation in tree
+B = generation in tree (ex.
+5, 4, 3, 2...)

-parent of a
+parent of A (name)
-parent of b
+parent of B (name)

 same gen = sibling.
 1st cousins
-if parent a and b = same parent = siblings if parent are in same gen = uncle/aunt or parent to a and/or b
+if parent A and B = same parent = siblings if parent A and B = same gen but not same parent = uncle/aunt =  and/or a parent of A/B same gen but not same parent = 1st cousins each gen is a letter (ex. a, b, c, d, e...) same letter = same gen an equation for each possible combination to make it equal to an amount that determines connection